israelsantana01/feedget/README.md

 <br><br>

 # 🔧 Server
 The server was build applying SOLID concepts, like: **Dependency Inversion** and **Single Responsibility** principles.
-Also, i am using Prisma to save infos in a database and a mail client to send emails for the system owner when someone send a feedback.
+Also, i am using Prisma to save infos in a database and a mail client to send emails for the system owner when someone sends a feedback.
 I used [Railway](https://railway.app/) to host the server and our **Postgres** database.

 <br>